 DSCR loans are designed specifically for investment properties in Colorado, not primary residences.
 The focus is on the property’s potential rental income, which is used to determine your ability to repay the loan.
 This differs from traditional mortgages, which heavily rely on your personal income.
 This characteristic makes DSCR loans an attractive option for investors looking to expand their real estate portfolios without the strict income documentation requirements of conventional loans, as explained by lenders like LBC Mortgage.
 Whether you’re interested in single-family homes, multi-unit properties, or even commercial spaces, understanding which property types qualify is a key step in your investment journey.

-Benefits of DSCR Loans for Colorado Investors
+Advantages of DSCR Loans for Colorado Investors

 DSCR loans offer several advantages for real estate investors in Colorado, simplifying the financing process and opening doors to a wider range of opportunities.
 Here’s a closer look at some key benefits: